device-zone/device-389ds/README.md

 - Place certificates in files beneath the directory /etc/pki/tls/certs with extension pem.
 Place keys in files beneath the directory /etc/pki/tls/private.
-All certificates and keys will be scanned, filenames are not important.
+All certificates and keys will be scanned, only file extensions are important.

 ```
 [root@server ~]# ls -l /etc/pki/tls/certs /etc/pki/tls/private